MJMrigg/Computer-Networks-Project/readme.txt

 8.)
 Logout - logout

 Creating and Running a New Server:
 The system allows users to create and run a new server.
 To do so, run the server.py file.
 When this happens, the server's IP Address and Port Number will appear on the screen.
-The user must have a way to communicate this information, along with the passcode to access the server, with all of their potential client.
+The user must have a way to communicate this information, along with the passcode to access the server, with all of their potential clients.